-Explore These 10 Great Central Coast Walks
+10 Central Coast Walks You Must Try

-Today we are sharing some fabulous Central Coast walks that will help you see some of the loveliest places in the area.
+Today we are sharing some fabulous Central Coast walks that will take you to some of the loveliest places in the area.
 As a regular visitor since I was a young child I have completed each of the walks on this list over the years.
 I do warn you though, if you do them all you may end up buying a house here and planning a move to the area like I have!

 This page contains affiliate links.
 You can find our full disclosure policy here.